 At New Westminster Schools, we strive to be a learning organization, committed to reviewing, refining and reflecting upon our practice to provide the best possible outcomes for students.

-There is much to explore in the coming year!
+There is much to explore!